Stay overnight in Vancouver's only Fort

 - Shared propane BBQ and accessories

 - Personal picnic table

-- A common service building with board games, hot beverage machine, toilets, water, and use of showers in the evening.
+- A common service building with board games, toilets and water

 - Farm animals to visit